Grizzly (comics): Grizzly (Theodore Winchester)

 Theodore Winchester was one of the members of Cable's mercenary group originally named the Wild Pack.
-Grizzly participated in the Wild Pack's raid on a HYDRA base ten years ago.
+Grizzly participated in the Wild Pack's raid on a Hydra base ten years prior.
 Grizzly also participated in the Wild Pack's mission in Iran.
 Because of conflicts with Silver Sable's group of the same name, they later changed their name to the Six Pack instead.
 Grizzly participated in the Six Pack's confrontations with Stryfe in Afghanistan and Uruguay.
 During a mission for the arms dealer Tolliver, the Six Pack fell apart.

 Years later, G. W. Bridge, another Six Pack-member, asked Grizzly to join Weapon P.R.I.M.E., a group created to capture Cable.
 Weapon P.R.I.M.E. attacked Cable and his team, X-Force.
 Grizzly was defeated by Warpath, and the mission failed.

 Grizzly left the team, then teamed up with Domino in her search for X-Force.
 Grizzly is then reunited with fellow former Six Pack member Hammer.
 Grizzly, Domino, and Hammer then captured the shape-shifter, Vanessa.
 Domino joined X-Force shortly afterwards and Grizzly went home to lead a quiet life.

 Some time later, he became a serial killer while under mind control from Genesis, Cable's son.
 Domino investigated the deaths and fought with Grizzly.
 She was forced to kill him, but promised the dying Grizzly not to tell Cable about his son's actions.

 Grizzly reappeared alive in Deadpool & Cable: Split Second.

 Powers and abilities

 Ace Fester wore a grizzly bear suit that is lined with steel to protect him from bullets.
 He can use his paws to manipulate rifles.

 The A.I.M version uses a laser pistol in combat.

 Maxwell "Max" Markham wears an exoskeleton bear suit which grants him superhuman strength and durability, designed by Professor Miles Warren and later modified by the Tinkerer.
 The Grizzly suit also has razor-sharp claws.
 As a former professional wrestler, he is adept in hand-to-hand combat.

-Theodore Winchester is a mutant who was born with superhuman strength, speed, stamina, senses and size.
-His appearance is a furry reddish orange hide and he has razor-sharp fangs and claws.
-He sometimes utilized conventional firearms.
+Theodore Winchester is a mutant who possesses a bear-like body with superhuman physical abilities and powerful claws and fangs.